-The intensive program will be held at UNC Pembroke, with visits to sites within the state including North Carolina State University in Raleigh, Duke University in Durham, East Carolina University in Greenville, and the NC Zoo in Asheboro.
+The intensive program will be held at UNC Pembroke, with visits to sites within the state including North Carolina State University in Raleigh, the University of North Carolina at Wilmington in Wilmington, East Carolina in Greeneville, and the NC Zoo in Asheboro.

 The program will expose students to the STEM and other fields, the college environment at UNC Pembroke, and American Indian history and culture, as well as potential career opportunities for college graduates in the tribal community and with the USDA-APHIS.

 The application deadline is Friday, May 15, 2020, no later than 5 p.m.